csgames/comp-2017-dotfiles/README.md

 # csgames-2017-dotfiles

 Do you want dotfiles available for csgames 2017?
 Open a pull request here adding them to ``dotfiles/<YOUR GITGUB USERNAME>/*``.
+A copy of this repository will be available on all machines.

 This repo is public.
 Your pull request is public.
 Deal with it.